-The Agricultural Price Guide is a web-based tool developed to enable growers and agronomists to examine historic pricing information and fluctuations in prices for major agricultural commodities at various locations across southern and Western Australia.
-The Price Guide is one of the custom applications developed for the Grain and Graze 3 website.
+The Agricultural Price Guide is a web application developed to enable growers and agronomists to examine historic pricing information and fluctuations in prices for major agricultural commodities at various locations across southern and Western Australia.
+The Price Guide is one of a series of custom applications developed for the Grain and Graze website.

-The Agricultural Price Guide Tool uses makes use the JpGraph charting library to access, interrogate and visualise commodity data through an interface that allows users to define the parameters and output format of a query without revealing the commercially sensitive dataset.
-This has replaced a previously manual process of extracting, analysing and preparing one off reports for individual requests.
+The Agricultural Price Guide Tool uses the JpGraph charting library to access, interrogate and visualise commodity data through an interface that allows users to define the parameters and output format of a query without revealing the commercially sensitive dataset.
+This has replaced the previously manual process of extracting, analysing and preparing one off reports for individual requests.

 Users have the ability to: